-A list of Ipswich houses built before 1725, in chronological order.
+A list of Ipswich houses in chronological order, which in whole or in part were built before 1725, the approximate date of transition from First Period to Georgian.
 View more information and houses at https://historicipswich.org/1st-and-2nd-period-houses/

-27 High Street, the Edward Brown House (1650) - Edward Brown was the original owner of this site in 1639, and the east side of the present house is believed to have been constructed under his ownership around 1650 as a one-room over-one-room floor plan.
+27 High Street, the Edward Browne House (c 1650-1750) - Edward Brown was the original owner of this site in 1639, and the east side of the present house is believed to have been constructed under his ownership around 1650 as a one-room over-one-room floor plan.
 In the mid-18th century the west side of the house was built.
 Architectural features of this house are protected by a preservation agreement between the owners and the Ipswich Historical Commission.

-8 Water Street, the Harris-Sutton House (1677) - Abner Harris bought this lot and enlarged the house in 1743.
-When the house was dismantled and reconstructed in the early 21st Century, evidence was discovered indicating that the eastern part of the house may date to 1677.
 51 Linebrook Road, the Hart House (1678) - The oldest parts of the Hart House were apparently constructed in 1678-80 by Samuel Hart, the son of Thomas Hart, an Irish tanner who arrived in Ipswich in 1637.
 The two oldest rooms are exact duplicates of the originals, which were moved to museums in the early 20th Century.
-Matthew Whipple house, 638 Bay Road, Hamilton (c 1680) - The Matthew Whipple house in Hamilton (originally part of Ipswich) is an early example of a lean-to incorporated into the original framing of a First Period house.
-Transom windows in the front and sides were replaced by Georgian-era double hung windows, and have been restored.
 82 High Street, the John Brewer house (1680) - John Brewer came to Ipswich with his father Thomas Brewer who is shown living in Ipswich in 1639.
 Town records show that in 1662 the town constables were ordered to pay John Brewer 20 schillings, charges he was due “about constructing the fort”.
 John Brewer Sr. died on June 23, 1684.
-31 Fox Creek Road, Bennett’s Farm (1680) - Henry Bennett, who was born in England but was one of the early settlers of Ipswich.
-He bought land for the 200-acre farm in 1654 from Jonathan Wade and became known as “Farmer Bennett."
+41 Turkey Shore Road, the William Howard House (c.1680/ 1709) - William Howard, hatter, bought this lot in 1679 from Daniel Ringe.
+Architectural evidence suggests that Howard removed the 1638 home of Thomas Emerson and built the left side of the present house about 1680.
+The right side was added in 1709.
+From 1891 to 1906 Arthur Wesley Dow and his wife ran the Ipswich Summer School of Art here.
 77 High Street, the John Kimball house (1680) - Richard Kimball owned this lot in 1637.
 The property passed to John Kimball, and the present house dates from the time of his ownership.
 It belonged to the Lord family through the 19th century.